Vomistop 10 DT (Domperidone 10mg) Dispersible Tablets

 When should Vomistop not be used?

-Have a talk with your primary healthcare physician before taking product name so that you have a full understanding of what this medicine is for and how to use it.
-There are some reasons for not taking a medication; these are called contraindications, and for Vomistop you should consider the following before taking product name:
+Have a talk with your primary healthcare physician before taking Vomistop so that you have a full understanding of what this medicine is for and how to use it.
+There are some reasons for not taking a medication; these are called contraindications, and for Vomistop you should consider the following before taking Vomistop:

 - Have you ever had an unusual reaction or an allergy when taking Vomistop?